swuliuyun/yunliu.github.io/_pages/about.md

   - /about.html
 ---

 **Yun Liu (刘 运)** is currently a lecturer with the College of Artificial Intelligence, Southwest University.
 He received his Ph.D. degree in computer science and technology from Sichuan University, China, in 2019.
-His current interests include image processing, computer vision and deep learning,  mainly focusing on image dehaizng, deraining and desnowing.
+His current interests include image processing, computer vision and deep learning,  mainly focusing on image dehazng, deraining and desnowing.

 # Publications
 - **Yun Liu**, Z. Yan, S. Chen, T. Ye, W. Ren, E. Chen.
 NightHazeFormer: Single Nighttime Haze Removal Using Prior Query Transformer.
 In Proceedings of the 31st ACM International Conference on Multimedia (ACM MM '23).